-The Peterborough Developer Contributions SPD was adopted by the Council as part of the Peterborough Planning Policy Framework on 15 April 2015.
-It came into effect on 24 April 2015.
+The Peterborough Developer Contributions SPD was adopted by the Council on 17 June 2019 and came in to effect on 24 July 2019.

 It provides detailed guidance on the Councils approach to the negotiation of planning obligations in association with the grant of planning permission.
 A planning obligation is a legal agreement made under Section 106 of the Town & Country Planning Act 1990 (as amended by Section 12(1) of the Planning and Compensation Act 1991) and usually relates to an aspect of the proposed development that cannot be secured by imposing a planning condition or by statutory controls.
 The SPD also provides guidance on how S106 will work alongside CIL in Peterborough.

 It replaces the version adopted in April 2015